 A Formal Exchange Student is a student who is here via one of the University’s formal exchange agreements (for example Erasmus, Nordplus or Linneaus-Palme).
 A formal agreement may be either a “bilateral” agreement between two departments or a “general” agreement between two entire universities.
 It is not a formal exchange if you have organized your studies by communicating directly with a professor at a department.
 Not sure?
 Check with your coordinator at home or with your coordinator at Uppsala University.

 “Free movers” are those international students who choose to travel on their own initiative.
 In practice it means almost all international students who are not exchange students.
-Even those of you involved in programmes, such as a master program are, in fact free movers.
+Even those of you involved in programs, such as a master program are in fact free movers.

 Those of you undertaking an internship at Uppsala University are not classified as students.
 You must therefore secure your own housing.

 For those students who aren’t eligible to apply for accommodation at Uppsala University Housing Office we recommend visiting Studentboet for more information about other housing options in Uppsala.
 The website is administered by the Student Union and contains information regarding various housing companies in the Uppsala region.
 There is also an advertisement part, where private citizens are renting out rooms and apartments.
 Students can also advertise for rooms or apartments to sublet.